- Buyer’s Guide to a Mountain Bike

 All of these features will help you get excited about mountain biking and the bike will grow with you as you develop your turning and handling skills.

 The front fork is made from 120mm-travel Suntour Raidon with an air spring which is easy for turning and handling on the roads and beginner-friendly trails.

-The hydraulic brakes (Shimano MT400) are reliable and will help beginners become more comfortable at high speeds going downhill.
+The hydraulic brakes (Shimano MT400) are reliable and will help prospective buyers and beginners become more comfortable at high speeds going downhill.
 The bike also hosts the Shimano Deore 10-speed groupset for the Suntour crankset.
 This gives riders a fair number of gear ratios.

 People who have bought the bike like it because it provides good traction on up and downhills and even when they have to really put on the brakes.
 The wheels might be a little heavy for some, but they are very durable and you’re less likely to get a flat.
 Most felt the handling was balanced well between being flexible and stiff so that they still felt like they were in control of the bike.
 And, the brakes are reliable and most felt comfortable picking up speeds on the downhill.